thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 PostgreSQL is almost not loaded in such a case since it processed a few operations per second due to the nature of the test and usage of `APPLICATION` subscribers.
 There is 0 communication between the TB MQTT broker nodes in this test meaning we can scale horizontally more and receive nearly linear growth of performance.
 Thus, we expect 25 TB MQTT Brokers to be enough to process 1M messages per second.
+The QoS level of 0 would give an even higher message rate, however, we wanted to demonstrate the processing capabilities with a more generic setup.
+The QoS level of 1 is the most popular configuration in general, giving both speed and reliability of message delivery.
+ThingsBoard MQTT Broker is a great choice for both low and high message rates, different processing use cases (e.g. fan-in, fan-out), and either small or big deployments since it can easily be scaled vertically and horizontally.

 ### TCO calculations